Renkō-ji

-Ashes of Subhash Chandra Bose
+Ashes of Subhas Chandra Bose

 According to the findings of the G.D.
 Khosla Commission, appointed by the Government of India in 1970, Subhash Chandra Bose's ashes were placed in the box at Taipei following the cremation of his remains.
 Bose had died at Taihoku Army Hospital on August 18, 1945.
 The ashes of Bose came to the temple for the purpose of a funeral ceremony but Rev. Mochizuki, father of the present Chief Monk, agreed to keep them in safe custody.
 Bose's funeral was held at 8:00 p.m. on September 18, 1945.

 Netaji’s associates observe his death anniversary on August 18 at the temple annually.
 It is customary for Indian officials arriving in Japan to travel to Renkoji, to offer prayers and pay respect to Bose at the pagoda that protects his remains: Prime Minister Jawaharlal Nehru was the first dignitary to visit the site in October 1957.
 President Dr. Rajendra Prasad followed him a year later.
 Indira Gandhi visited in 1969.
 Atal Bihari Vajpayee, former Prime Minister of India, first visited the temple during his term as Foreign Minister.
 He later visited it during his official visit to Japan on December 9, 2001.
 In 2000, the then Indian Minister of External Affairs, Jaswant Singh, visited the temple in November.

 The ashes of Bose are placed in a small golden pagoda.